zuluchaka/tradingplan/README.md

  * Candle rejection: The wick touches the support/resistance but the body don't
  * Ideally at the end of an impulsive move and may indicate the beginning of a reversal price momentum
 - Pin Bar that appear/close in direction of the Trend
- * IF UPTREND then BULLISH Pin Bar closes higher than than the open.
+ * IF UPTREND then BULLISH Pin Bar closes higher than the open.
  * IF DOWNTREND then BEARISH Pin Bar closes lower than the open.

-- Avoir Pin Bar that doesn't show a price rejection evidence
+- Avoid Pin Bar that doesn't show a price rejection evidence

 ### Identify Market Trend: